From a professional standpoint, having a presence on LinkedIn is a good idea. Leah Lambart of Relaunch Me explains why.

 To get discovered

 LinkedIn has very much become a hunting ground for recruitment agencies and employers.
-Therefore, if you have a LinkedIn profile that is keyword-optimised for your ideal next role, then there is the chance that you may actually be tapped on the shoulder.
+Therefore, if you have a LinkedIn profile that is keyword-optimized for your ideal next role, then there’s the chance that you might actually be tapped on the shoulder.

 Over 90% of recruiters now check to see if you have a LinkedIn profile as part of the recruitment screening process.
-If you have a strong profile that outlines your relevant experience, key skills and strengths, whilst highlighting your strong network, then you will have a better chance of landing an interview.
+If you have a strong profile that outlines your relevant experience, key skills, and strengths, whilst highlighting your strong network, then you’ll have a better chance of landing an interview.

 For research purposes

-It doesn’t matter if you are self-employed, a freelancer, a small business owner or working in corporate, LinkedIn is fabulous for researching potential clients to build your business.
+It doesn’t matter if you’re self-employed, a freelancer, a small business owner, or working in corporate, LinkedIn is fabulous for researching potential clients to build your business.

 LinkedIn Premium is an added feature that you can pay to use on a monthly basis and offers greater search capability.
 If you think LinkedIn Premium may be useful, you can try it for the first month at no cost, which I highly recommend.

-With over 200 million members globally and more than three million in Australia alone, LinkedIn is now the world’s largest professional network.
+With over 700 million members globally, LinkedIn is now the world’s largest professional network.
 Can you really afford not to be on LinkedIn?
 If you don’t have a profile yet, I suggest you join up and give it a try.

 Written by Leah Lambart, founder of Relaunch Me.
-Leah is an experienced career coach offering specialised return to work coaching programs through her business, Relaunch Me.
-These programs are tailored for the individual but may include career counselling, interview coaching, LinkedIn coaching and job search coaching.
+Leah is an experienced career coach offering specialized return to work coaching programs through her business, Relaunch Me.
+These programs are tailored for the individual but may include career counseling, interview coaching, LinkedIn coaching, and job search coaching.